-The PWM block diagram of the XPhase3[TM] architecture is shown in Figure 1.
-Feed-forward voltage mode control with trailing edge modulation is used.
-A high-gain and wide-bandwidth voltage type error amplifier is implemented in the controller's design to achieve a fast voltage control loop.
-Input voltage is sensed by the phase ICs to provide feed-forward control.
-The feed-forward control compensates the ramp slope based on the change in input voltage.
+The PWM block diagram of the XPhase[TM] architecture is shown in Figure 1.
+Voltage mode control with trailing edge modulation is used.
+A high-gain wide-bandwidth voltage type error amplifier in the Control IC is used for the voltage control loop.
+The PWM ramp slope will change with the input voltage and automatically compensate for changes in the input voltage.
 The input voltage can change due to variations in the silver box output voltage or due to the wire and PCB-trace voltage drop related to changes in load current.